simonmichael/hledger/hledger/test/errors/README.md

 ## Preferred error format

 Here is our current standard error message layout.
-(It is similar to the error messages we get from megaparsec.):
+It is similar to the parse error messages we get from megaparsec.
+(Easier to follow that than change it.):
 ```
 hledger: Error: FILE:LOCATION:
 EXCERPT